pd95/HWS-Live-2021/README.md

 - [Practice News Stories](Practice-NewsStories): Writing a small app showing news stories fetched from 5 JSON feeds, concatenating and sorting for display.

 - [Heterogenous TaskGroups](HeteroTaskGroups): How to handle tasks within a `TaskGroup` returing different types?
-Wrap the result in an `enum`!.
+Wrap the result in an `enum`!
 Read the code in [ContentView.swift](HeteroTaskGroups/HeteroTaskGroups/ContentView.swift)

 - [Practice TaskGroup](Practice-TaskGroup): Writing a asynchonous `loadData` method fetching data from different locations and of different types, combining the result before updating the views model.
 Read the code in [ContentView.swift](Practice-TaskGroup/Practice-TaskGroup/ContentView.swift)!